falmatawako/falmatawako/README.md

 <a name="skills"></a>
 ## Skills

 The following skills are either from a class setting, work experience, self-thaught through courses, or a combination of all.
-Feel free to ask me about any of them and I can elaborate.
+My work samples above are examples of where I've used most of the skills I've listed below.
+But please feel free to ask me about any of them and I can elaborate.

 ### Technical Skills
 - **Programming Languages:** Python, SQL, VBA, C#, R